The two wounds in the Hands,

 Nairobi 00505

-Tel: 254-2-567795
+Tel: +254-20-353-8823

 “There is nothing now but the joy of conviction that the contemplative brothers will be a fruitful branch onthe Tree of Life – Jesus. … My prayer for you is that each one of you may give all to Christ.”
 (Mother Teresa)

-Our Society known as the Missionaries of Charity Contemplative is a diocesan religious institutecomposed of brothers and priests with equal rights and obligations founded by Blessed Teresa of Calcuttawith Fr.
+Our Society known as the Missionaries of Charity Contemplative is a diocesan religious institutecomposed of brothers and priests with equal rights and obligations founded by Saint Teresa of Calcuttawith Fr.
 Sebastian Vazhakala on 19 March 1979.

 We are a diocesan religious institute in the diocese of Rome since 8 December 1993 whose memberstake public vows of chastity, poverty, obedience and wholehearted free service to the poorest of the poor, lived in the perfection of love: